bridgetownrb/bridgetown/bridgetown-website/src/_docs/testing.md

 ### Adding Scripts

-Bridgetown uses [Webpack](https://webpack.js.org/) under the hood so it requires a little bit of extra work to use with Cypress.
-Lets look at the base commands of Cypress and how we can extend them to add scripts to our `package.json` file.
+Let's look at the base commands of Cypress and how we can access them by adding scripts to our `package.json` file.

 The first command we will look at is `cypress open`.